GHK-Cu Peptide: Benefits, Dosage and Results (2026)

 The short plasma half-life of GHK-Cu is one reason why twice-daily dosing schedules are sometimes used in injectable protocols, though the peptide's downstream gene expression effects appear to persist well beyond its plasma clearance.
 In practical terms: once-daily SubQ injection of 1–2 mg is the most common protocol, prioritizing consistency over peak concentration.

-GHK-Cu is not the only peptide with skin-regenerating properties.
+GHK-Cu benefits extend well beyond what most peptides offer.
+It is not the only peptide with skin-regenerating properties, but it competes favorably against the field.
 Here's how it compares to other commonly used compounds:

 | Peptide | Mechanism | Best Evidence For | Delivery | GHK-Cu Advantage |